Take Home Hearing Aid Trials

 In Singapore, a lot of hearing centres provide a ‘risk free’ take-home trial for their patients to let patients have a feeling of how hearing aids help them in the real-life environment.
 These take-home trial periods usually last around 7 to 20 days.

 However, it’s important to know that a take-home trial period can be counterproductive.
-There are two major reasons:

-Brain adaptation
+Brain Adaptation

 Patient commitment and ownership